 The dancer has previously opened up about her hopes of finding love.
 "I haven't had a boyfriend for a long time," she told HELLO!.
 "I do believe it will happen.
 I don't know when or where, but I would love to be in love again."
 Speaking about the dating scene in Hollywood, she added: "The men here seem perfectly charming, but everybody is super busy.
 If it's good-looking men you're after, the place to go is Italy.
 Every Italian I've ever come across is handsome."
 Ultimately, though, she's on the lookout for someone "nice and kind and caring".
 She said: "I know my mum would like to see me with someone who looks out for me and treats me with kindness and respect."

 In January 2019, Shirley revealed that she had met "someone special".
-According to The Sun, Shirley started dating actor Daniel Taylor, 44, after they starred in pantomime Jack and the Beanstalk together over the Christmas period.
-While they haven't officially confirmed the relationship, the pair often support each other with retweets on Twitter, with Shirley describing Daniel as a "very funny handsome man".
-The couple have also been photographed on nights out with her boyfriend in their hometown of Liverpool.
+That "someone special" was actor Danny Taylor, who she starred opposite in in pantomime Jack and the Beanstalk over the Christmas period.
+Shirley, who describes Danny as a "very funny, handsome man," has been photographed on nights out with her boyfriend in their hometown of Liverpool.

 Where does Shirley live?